Office closure 2021–2022

-From the 1st of November 2017, Engineers Australia will accept the Pearson’s Test of English Academic (PTE Academic) as the evidence of applicant’s English language competency.
+From the 1st november 2017, Engineers Australia accepts the Pearson’s Test of English Academic (PTE Academic) as the evidence of applicant’s English language competency.

 The minimum acceptable score is 50 in each of the 4 modules of Listening, Reading, Writing and Speaking.

 Pakistan, represented by the Pakistan Engineering Council (PEC) became a full signatory of the Washington accord on the 21 June 2017.